to the following children who will be celebrating their birthdays during the week:

 The Year 6 Canberra study tour will leave on 2

 nd November and return on the 6th.
 These types of experiences don’t go ahead without the hard work and commitment of staff in the preparation and supervision of camps and excursions and I thank them for their efforts.

 JAMO FAIR: A reminder that the ‘Jamo Fair’ will up and about on Saturday 24th October.
 There has been an enormous amount of preparation into this event so I encourage all members of the school community to come along and participate in the day.
 I ask parents to take particular note of the need for donations and helpers in school sponsored stalls.

-SPELLING COMPETITION: Tonight our school will be hosting the Western District Spelling Competition for students from Yrs 4, 5 & 6.
+:Our school will be hosting the Western District Spelling Competition for students from Yr 4, 5 & 6.
 This competition has been going for a number of years with Jamo enjoying a high level of success.
 We wish our representatives all the best to bring the trophy ‘home!’